3sky/blog-src/content/posts/how-to-gp-2.md

 ## Bash

 [Bash][1] is an sh-compatible shell that incorporates useful features from the Korn shell (ksh) and C shell (csh)

-### Why?
+### Why Bash

 Bash is everywhere, on almost every modern *nix system.
 Maybe it's not most readable language, but if you have at least small idea what you want to achieve, then that's enough to automate it with `Bash`

-#### Let's code
+### Let's code - Bash

 1. Go inside `3sky.io` and open a new file